-3. Overview of laws prohibiting propaganda of homosexuality to minors
+2. Overview of the Russian laws prohibiting propaganda of homosexuality to minors and their consideration by supreme courts of the Russian Federation

-Laws prohibiting propaganda of homosexuality to minors were first passed in the Russian Federation by the Ryazan $(2006)^1$ and Archangel $(2011)^2$ regional legislatures, followed by the Kostroma3, St.
+Laws prohibiting propaganda of homosexuality to minors were first passed in the Russian Federation by the Ryazan (2006)1 and Archangel (2011)2 regional legislatures, followed by the Kostroma3, St. Petersburg4, Novosibirsk5, Magadan6, Samara7, Republic of Bashkortostan8,